gavin0430/Deep-Learning/project/README.md

-main.py will generate the car model to run on drive.py drive.py can run with the udacity's simulator
+main.py will generate the car model to run on drive.py and drive.py can run with the udacity's simulator

 Reference: